hardin47/website/Math58/Notes/03-InfCat.md

 > The United States federal government shutdown of 2018-2019 occurred from December 22, 2018 until January 25, 2019, a span of 35 days.
 A Survey USA poll of 608 randomly sampled Americans during this time period reported that 48% (77 of 160 people) of those who make less than $40,000 per year and 55% (247 of 448 people) of those who make $40,000 or more per year said the government shutdown has not at all affected them personally.

-0. Notice that the observational units have been selected from the entire population:  **not** by using the response or explanatory variable.
+n.b., Notice that the observational units have been selected from the entire population:  **not** by using the response or explanatory variable.
 (This type of study is called a cross-classification study.)
 The beauty of having been selected from the entire population is that we have a good sense of **both** the proportions of each group as well as the proportion of people for whom the shutdown has affected them.

 1. Test the research claim that the proportion of people who are affected by the shutdown is different in comparing those who make more than $40,000 and less than $40,000 per year.